 |Resource server||A resource server serves data to clients, typically data belonging to end users.
 Using authorizations granted by the authentication server in the form of access tokens, the resource server ensures that data access is limited according to organizational policies and end user consent.|

-Read the SCIM API reference if you’d like to explore the Data Governance Broker’s SCIM APIs in detail.
+Read the SCIM API reference if you’d like to explore the Data Governance Server’s SCIM APIs in detail.